The Mystery of the Stuttering Parrot

 The Mystery of the Stuttering Parrot is a 1964 American juvenile detective novel written by Robert Arthur, Jr. It is the second book in the "Three Investigators" series.

 Plot summary

-In only their second outing, the Three Investigators are hired by a friend of their patron, Alfred Hitchcock, to find his missing parrot.
-The boys soon discover that his parrot was one of a group of seven, trained by their former owner to each repeat a specific message.
-The focus of the investigation shifts from finding the single lost parrot to discovering the secret behind these cryptic messages.
+On their second outing, the Three Investigators are hired by a friend of their patron, Alfred Hitchcock, to find his missing parrot.
+The boys soon discover that the parrot was part of a group of seven, trained by their former owner to repeat a specific message.
+The investigation shifts its focus from finding the lost parrot to discovering the secret behind these cryptic messages.

-The boys aren't the only ones who want to hear the dead man's secret.
-Others, including an infamous French art thief, Huganay, have also concluded that the messages are the key to locating a particularly valuable hidden item.
+The boys are not the only ones who wish to uncover the dead man's secret.
+Others, including the infamous French art thief Huganay, have also concluded that the messages are key to locating a particularly valuable hidden item.

 The coded message is as follows, by parrots, in order: